 Mezepoli is a meze and wine bar that serves up good quality Greek cuisine and, I know it sounds a bit strange, but you can also have delicious sushi here.
 Whether you have a variety of mezes or go straight to the yiros, you can’t go wrong.

-Top pick: A couple of things: souvlaki chicken, spanakopita, taramasalata, tzatziki and, if you still have room, dolmades, and deep fried halloumi.
+Top picks: A couple of things: souvlaki chicken, spanakopita, taramasalata, tzatziki and, if you still have room, dolmades and deep fried halloumi.

 There are two Plakas Restaurants in Joburg – both of which make a mean Greek dish.
 Whether you go for mezes, mains or a bit of both, whatever you do, just leave room for the baklava (with ice cream, thank you very much).

 Top pick: The baby chicken with a serving of roast potatoes on the side.

 The Greek Sizzler

-If you visit the Greek Sizzler Restaurant in summer, be sure to sit outside – their open-air courtyard is wonderful but, if you go in winter, they’ve got a fireplace inside to keep you cozy.
+If you visit the Greek Sizzler Restaurant in summer, be sure to sit outside – their open-air courtyard is wonderful!
+If you go in winter, they’ve got a fireplace inside to keep you cozy.
 It’s the perfect spot for a romantic date or a casual Sunday lunch with friends.